ItsNotSoftware/wire-bundle-optimizer/README.md

 # 🚀 Wire Bundle Optimizer

-A Python/PyQt6 app to **pack circular wires** (with arbitrary diameters) into the **smallest possible circular bundle**.
+A Python app to **pack circular wires** into the **smallest possible circular bundle**.
-It supports multi-start optimization, shielding layers, and live plotting.
+It supports multi-start optimization, sleeve layers, and bundle plotting.

 ---